nerfbaselines/nerfbaselines/README.md

 ```
 Now you can use the `nerfbaselines` cli to interact with NerfBaselines.

+WARNING: the default installation only installs the core nerfbaselines package which does not depend on either PyTorch or JAX.
+However, the LPIPS metric requires PyTorch to be installed and will be disabled otherwise.
+Similarly, if you install JAX and
+have a GPU available, the dataloading and evaluation will be faster as some parts of the pipeline will be moved to GPU.
+Therefore, we recommend installing the `extras` package by following the **Advanced installation** section.

 The next step is to choose the backend which will be used to install different methods.
 At the moment there are the following backends implemented:
 - **docker**: Offers good isolation, requires `docker` to be installed and the user to have access to it (being in the docker user group).
 - **apptainer**: Similar level of isolation as `docker`, but does not require the user to have privileged access.